TinyTapeout/tinytapeout-06/projects/tt_um_toivoh_retro_console/docs/info.md

 - `m0` (`m1`) hides the sprite on even (odd) scan lines if it is set, (each output pixel is displayed on two VGA scan lines)
 - `index` is the sprite's index in OAM,
-- `y` is the sprite's y coordinate.
+- `y` is the sprite's y coordinate (255 for bottom of the screen and decreasing going up).

 If there are less than 64 sprites to be displayed, the remaining sorted entries should be masked by setting `m0` and `m1`, or moving the sprite to a y coordinate where it is not displayed.
 If there are more sprites than can be displayed in the same area, `m0` can be set to mask some and `m1` to mask others, showing them on alternating scan lines.